gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Once a connection is established, it should appear in the device dropdown in Android Studio.

+Wireless Configuration
+^^^^^^^^^^^^^^^^^^^^^^
+You can set up a configuration on the Driver Station or Robot Controller like usual.
+However, you can also create a valid configuration XML file in :code:`TeamCode/src/main/res/xml`.
+You can find your configuration files in the :code:`/sdcard/FIRST` folder as an XML file with the same name as the configuration.

+To get these XML files wirelessly, you can use :code:`adb pull /sdcard/FIRST/config.xml /fully/qualified/path/res/xml`.

+If a valid configuration XML file is in :code:`res/xml` it will show up as a configuration you can use for the robot when you push it to the Robot Controller or a Control Hub.

 Add ADB To PATH
 ---------------
 Adding variables to PATH: